mspencedm/Software-Dev-DnD/Sessions/Session 14/Session 14.md

 Talking to Garrik - Sena just found out that Nyssa said "she" - this is going to be the exposure to figure out that Valeria "Silkshadow" Dain is the mastermind behind it all at the crossroads - he only knows her name as Valaria but never interacted with her - kingpin

+Evaluna is spying on Nyssa - make something fun with Nyssa doing some suspicious